luca-martial/fastai-v2-projects/README.md

 **Vision:**

-- **[rainforest-audio](https://github.com/luca-martial/fastai-v2-projects/tree/master/mask-wear)**: The goal of this project was to build a machine learning model that predicts which species are present in rainforest audio recordings.
-My best submission scored a LWLRAP of 0.7
+- **[rainforest-audio](https://github.com/luca-martial/fastai-v2-projects/tree/main/rainforest-audio)**: The goal of this project was to build a machine learning model to automate the detection of bird and frog species in tropical soundscape recordings, as part of a Kaggle competition.
+The models had to be created with limited, acoustically complex training data.
+My best submission scored a label-weighted label-ranking average precision of 0.71 on the private leaderboard.

 ## Contributing